 - 28% didn’t know if they could pay their utilities

 - 41% were worried about not having enough emergency savings

 - 23% were worried about having enough saved for retirement

 Even before the COVID-19 pandemic, subsequent mass layoffs and other hardships, a U.S. Bureau of Labor Statistics study revealed that 40% of adults did not have enough cash on hand to cover an unexpected $400 expense.

 Obviously, a home foreclosure or auto repossession can generate a snowball economic effect on a household, but everything from medical expenses to utility bills to parking tickets can coalesce into a high degree of financial distress, causing mental and physical health problems.

-If you find yourself in financial stress during this difficult time, there are a couple of ways we can help.
-First, we understand what you’re going through, so your problems are very real to us.
+If you find yourself in financial stress during this difficult time, there are a couple of ways we, financial advisors, can help.
+First, financial advisors understand what you’re going through, so your problems are very real to us.
 Second, we have access to a variety of different financial vehicles that may help address your unique issues.
 Please contact us to learn more.